icesx/IPython/python-base/README.md

-MyPython some code for python
+some code for python base
 ============================